 Bowling Green State University was originally founded in 1910 as a teacher-training institution.
-The first classes were held in 1914 and the first bachelor's degrees were awarded in 1917.
+The first bachelor's degrees were awarded in 1917.
 After establishing a name for themselves, Bowling Green attained full university status in 1947 and they formed their Graduate School later that year.
-Bowling Green State University is a four year public university, located in northern Ohio, about 85 miles south of Detroit and 115 miles west of Cleveland.
-Bowling Green State University focuses on providing experiences that enhance their students’ lives.
-It is their mission to instill Students with the skills necessary to be prepared for lifelong career growth, and lives of engaged citizenship and leadership.
-A strong focus on their core values of respect, collaboration, intellectual and personal growth, creativity and innovation and the pursuit of excellence help them meet their mission.
+Bowling Green State University is a four-year public university, focused on providing experiences that enhance their students’ lives.

 Sector Of Institution:Public, 4-year or above